Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/outliner/collections.md

 Here's a quick reference of all the collections that SEUT creates, and how they are used!

 * **Main** - This collection contains the main mesh of your model.
-* **Collision** - This collection contains the collision mesh (or meshes) of your model.
+* **Collision** - These collections contains the collision mesh (or meshes) of your model.
-* **BS1-3** - These collections contains your block's build stages, these are referenced in the SBC file of your block.
+* **BS1-X** - These collections contains your block's build stages, these are referenced in the SBC file of your block.
-* **LOD1-3** - These collections contains the various "Levels of Detail" of your model.
+* **LOD1-X** - These collections contains the various "Levels of Detail" of your model.
 * **BS_LOD** - This collection contains one LOD that will show when your block is in a construction state.

 <br><br/>